 The U.S. government introduced the Kudzu vine into the ecosystem in the 1930s to prevent soil erosion.
 They recommended everyone plant the vine.
 However, instead of helping, the Kudzu chokes trees and plants that it grows near, climbs buildings, and destroys foundations.

 “Protect the children!”

 In 1974, the U.S. Consumer Product Safety Commission ordered that lapel buttons be printed to promote toy safety.
 However, those buttons were recalled for a number of safety concerns, including:

 - being a choking hazard for small children who swallowed the clip

 8. The First World War

 “The war to end all wars!”

 H. G. Wells named WWI after he called it “the war that will end war.”
 However, it was actually the war that started all of the wars and created many of the modern problems that we have today.
 Plus, it was just a prelude to the deadlier WWII.

 “The invention that changed the world forever!”

-William Bullock, creator of the rotary printing press, was also killed by his own invention, but before he saw the results of all of his hard work.
+William Bullock, creator of the rotary printing press, got his leg caught in one of his machines.
+I became necessary to amputate his leg, after which he died from gangrene.
+Bullock was killed by his own invention before he saw the results of all of his hard work.
 However, his invention did indeed change the world.